DISCLAIMER: Some content in this article outlines how to use functionalities with the new Course Management. Check out

 Managing Catalog Settings

-In order to manage the settings for your catalogs, login as the Superadmin, then access the Admin Menu from the gear icon in the top right corner of the page.
-Click on Advanced Settings in the Settings section and move to the Course Catalog section.
-Here, you can decide if you want to show the internal catalog on a specific page or hide the catalogs.
-You can also flag whether you want to show the internal generic catalog if a user is not assigned to any specific catalog.
+In order to activate catalogs and manage their settings, login as a Superadmin, then access the Admin Menu from the gear icon in the top right corner of the page.
+Click on Advanced Settings in the Settings section and move to the Course Catalog tab.